typst/typst/docs/guides/tables.md

-The party column and the cell color in this example communicate redundant information on purpose: Communicating important data using color only, like in the example above, is a bad accessability practice.
+The party column and the cell color in this example communicate redundant information on purpose: Communicating important data using color only, like in the example above, is a bad accessibility practice.
 It disadvantages users with vision impairment and is in violation of universal access standards, such as the [WCAG 2.1 Success Criterion 1.4.1](https://www.w3.org/WAI/WCAG21/Understanding/use-of-color.html).
 To improve your table, you should add a column printing the party name.